CQCL/cryptomite/docs/gettingstarted.rst

 :py:class:`.Trevisan`
 ---------------------
-The Trevisan extractor is a seeded extractor, meaning that it requires two independent bit strings of randomness, where one is already (near-)perfectly random (called a seed).
+The Trevisan extractor is a :term:`seeded randomness extractor`, meaning that it requires two independent bit strings of randomness, where one is already (near-)perfectly random (called a seed).
 It requires a seed length of :math:`n_2 = O(\log_2 (n_1))` and outputs approximately :math:`m \approx k_1` when considering classical or quantum side information.
 Our implementation of this extractor has :math:`O(n_1^2)` computational complexity.